tinawng/Blog/content/posts/reverse-engineering-a-streaming-website-ep-1.md

 ---
 slug: reverse-engineering-a-streaming-website-ep-1
 title: Reverse engineering a streaming website ~ Ep.1
-description: In this serie I will introduce you to the most interesting website that I have come across and how I managed to bypass their protection in order to download their precious videos.
+description: In this serie I will introduce you to the most interesting websites that I have come across and how I managed to bypass their protection in order to download their precious videos.
 cover_text: 🔧📺
 cover_color: purple
 date: 2021-04-27